ilyasergey/scilla-benchmarks/README.md

 In order to run the benchmarks, you must have the [Docker](https://www.docker.com) platform installed and the docker daemon running.

 - Download the compressed (gzip) Docker image from the following Google Drive link: [scilla-benchmarks.tar.gz](https://drive.google.com/open?id=1JRYASzDVOaiN8dO6s42fya3rnxDX67Ji).
   The file size is approximately 2 GB.

 - Uncompress the downloaded file, but do _not_ unpack the contained `scilla-benchmarks.tar` file.
   Note: macOS may automatically unzip archives after downloading them -- in this case this step may be safely skipped.

 ```shell
 gzip -d scilla-benchmarks.tar.gz
 ```

 The `tar`-archive file size is approximately 5 GB.

 - Import the `tar`-archive as a Docker image:

 ```shell
 docker load -i scilla-benchmarks.tar
 ```

 This step might take a while and produce the following as the last line of the output:

 ```shell
 Loaded image: kenchangh/scilla-benchmarks:oopsla
 ```

-### Installation via building Docker image using recipies provided in current repository
+### Installation via building Docker image using recipes provided in current repository

 Please skip this step if you have followed the instructions in the previous section.